AndyMtz04/JobReport/README.md

 Install Python 3

+Install Postgresql

 Install BeautifulSoup 4, Requests, sqlalchemy, and pushbullet.py

 Pushbullet.py is optional.

 # Example
 ![Alt text](https://github.com/AndyMtz04/jobreporter/blob/master/images/soup_arguments.png)

+In this example and in example.py, craigslist job posting area is being used to demonstrate the script.

 Bs4 navigates through the black and red rectangles to scrape job links.